unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 Map the local checks and GitHub workflow: environment, permalinks, Jekyll doctor, internal and external links, large files, builds, required files, Liquid syntax, front matter, navigation, image paths, taxonomy, short URLs, and redirects.
 Explain the value and cost of layering quick focused checks ahead of a full production build.

+Use the present checkout's installed `.git/hooks/pre-commit` as local evidence: it calls `check_site.sh` while skipping the project-data refresh step.
+Compare that with the separate optional `pre-commit` framework configuration and with `jekyll-site -c`, which opts into an HTMLProofer link pass.
+Identify which checks run by default, which are opt-in, which can rebuild or alter files, and which are actually configured in GitHub Actions.
+A commit hook is not a push hook; describe the Publisher's review-before-push practice without claiming that every push runs the entire local suite.

 Separate observational checks from source repairs, generated-data refreshes, Git staging, and build-output replacement.
 The numbered suite includes mutating steps and must not be recommended as a read-only audit.
 Show the GitHub Actions gates separately from the broader local suite and optional pre-commit configuration.
 Hook configuration does not prove installation.
 Identify duplicate, historical, or partially overlapping checks rather than claiming the directory is a perfectly unified framework.
 Report commands and pass counts only after current execution against an identified revision.

 **Possible Hands-On 8A:** Construct a small fail-fast prepublication check runner with independent, diagnosable gates.